KeyboardKit/website/collections/_posts/2023/2023-03-09-keyboardkit-7.1.md

 ## Simplified setup

-KeyboardKit currently had a setup function that took a view.
-This could easily lead to memory leaks when the view required a `KeyboardInputController` reference, since it's easy to forget making any controller reference `weak` or  `unowned`.
+KeyboardKit currently only had a setup function that took a view value.
+This could lead to memory leaks when the view required a `KeyboardInputController` reference, if you forgot to make the input controller reference `weak` or  `unowned`.

-KeyboardKit 7.1 therefore adds a new setup function, that uses a view builder that is called with an `unowned` controller reference.
-This makes it easy to use the controller in the view, without having to handle the controller reference.
+KeyboardKit 7.1 therefore adds a new setup function to the mix, that takes a view builder that is called with an `unowned` controller reference.
+This makes it easy to use the controller in the view, without having to handle not retaining the controller reference.

-But this is not all.
-KeyboardKit will now by default setup a `SystemKeyboard`, which means that you don't have to actually setup a view if you just want to use a regular system keyboard.
+Furthermore, KeyboardKit will now by default set up a `SystemKeyboard`, which means that you don't have to setup a view to use a regular system keyboard.
+You can of course still override `viewWillSetupKeyboard` if you want to use a custom view or customize the `SystemKeyboard`.

-If you want to use a custom view, or customize the system keyboard, you can naturally override `viewWillSetupKeyboard` as you've done before, and set up KeyboardKit in any way you want.

 ## New autocomplete provider

-There is a new autocomplete provider in KeyboardKit Pro, that produces way better results compared to the currently default provider.
-You can try it out by adding this to `viewDidLoad`:
+KeyboardKit Pro has a new autocomplete provider that produces much better results than the current standard provider.
+You can try it out by toggling on this feature in `viewDidLoad`:

 ```swift
 FeatureToggle.shared.toggleFeature(.newAutocompleteEngine, .on)
 ```

-If this new engine behaves as well as it should, it will replace the current one in a future update, after which the feature toggle will be removed.
+If this new engine behaves as well as it should, it will replace the current one in a future version.

 ## New locale switcher

-The locale context menu that is shown when long pressing the locale switcher button (or space, if it's configured in that way) has been refactored to work and look a lot better on iOS 16 and macOS 12.
+The locale context menu that is shown when long pressing the locale switcher button (or space, if it's configured that way) has been refactored to work and look a lot better on iOS 16 and macOS 12.

-The context menu will now open with a much smoother animation that keeps the keyboard open, instead of popping out the long pressed view and blur the background.
+The newl menu opens with a much smoother animation and keeps the keyboard visible, instead of popping out the key and blur the background.
 This will make switching locales a lot smoother.

 ## Bug fixes

-KeyboardKit 7.0 unfortunately had a single line of code removed, that caused some iPad layouts to become messed up.
-KeyboardKit 7.1 fixes this and also tweaks a bunch of Pro layouts to match their native counterparts even closer.
+KeyboardKit 7.0 unfortunately had a line of code removed, that caused some iPad layouts to break.
+KeyboardKit 7.1 fixes this and tweaks a bunch of Pro layouts to match their native look even more.

-## Release notes
+## Conclusion

-KeyboardKit 7.1 builds on the momentum from 7.0 by adding a brand new autocomplete provider and locale menu, while also simplifying the setup, reducing the risk of memory leaks and fixing a couple of layout bugs.
+KeyboardKit 7.1 builds on the momentum from 7.0 by adding a brand new autocomplete provider and locale context menu, while also simplifying the setup, reducing the risk of memory leaks when setting up controller-depending views and fixing a couple of layout bugs.

 You find a complete list of changes in [the release notes]({{page.release}}).